onebeany/ml-x_ros_driver/README.md

 roslaunch ml ml_multi.launch
 ```

+**Note:** The current version supports up to two LiDARs in multi mode.
+Support for more than two LiDARs will be added in a future update.

 #### Important: IP Configuration for Multi-LiDAR Setup

 When using multiple ML-X LiDARs, each device must have a unique IP address configuration: